2Toad/Zombie/README.md

+> # Archived Repository 🚨
+> **This project is no longer maintained and has been archived.
+No further issues, PRs, or updates will be made.**
+---

 ![Zombie Logo](http://2toad.com/areas/project/content/images/zombie-logo-small.png)

 Zombie is an opinionated fullstack ASP.NET solution.
 Built with best practices, popular frameworks, and tasty *BRAINS*, it's designed to support all your wildest dreams (or at the very least: your web development needs).